When Disaster Strikes

 Deciding whether or not to travel after a natural disaster can be tricky.
 In these cases, the concern isn’t necessarily about the personal safety of a traveller, but whether a city or region is equipped to handle tourists while they are caring for their own citizens.

 Jason and I had been contemplating a trip to Mexico City when a series of earthquakes struck.
 My first inclination was to find a new destination, but then I decided to do more research.
 Mexico City is one of the world’s largest cities.
 While parts of the city were devastated, other sections had minimal impact.
 I recently learned that 90% of the hotels in the city were determined to be structurally safe, and most of the major tourist attractions are open for business.

-However, there are times when a natural disaster will require travel plans to be canceled.
-In September of 2017, Puerto Rico was hit by a hurricane so severe that travel was impossible for awhile.
+However, there are times when a natural disaster will require travel plans to be cancelled.
+In September of 2017, Puerto Rico was hit by a hurricane so severe that travel was impossible for a while.
 At the time of this piece, parts of the island still do not have electricity.
 (Although consider that for any destination, when it becomes safe to travel, they also need your tourism dollars now more than ever!)

-Bird flu, ebola, and zika are a few examples of health scares experienced around the world.
-The severity of these diseases vary, as do the ways in which a traveler can be impacted.
+Bird flu, ebola, and zika are a few examples of health scare experienced around the world.
+The severity of these diseases vary, as do the ways in which a traveller can be impacted.
 This travel concern is highly personal, and for certain people, the decision to travel should be made with the help of a doctor.

 Strategies for Coping with Disasters

 No matter the type of disaster, there are ways to prepare and protect yourself in advance.
 And in the event you experience a disaster, these strategies could help rescue you.